ismerlyng/Fall-2023-LLMs/README.md

 # Fall-2023-LLMs
-Ismerlyn Gonzalez
+Hi, I'm Ismerlyn.

-Data Analysis and Visualization Student at the CUNY Graduate Center This is my repository for my labs in a Large Language Models course.
+I'm a Data Analysis and Visualization Student at the CUNY Graduate Center.

+This is my labs repository for a Large Language Models course I am currently taking (taught by Prof. McSweeney).